School Summary

 Special Programs

-The following special programs are offered: Some degree programs are available as an online learning option, External Degree Program, Distance learning program, Double major option, Independent study, Learning disabilities services, Advanced Placement credit, Student-designed majors, Graduate courses offered on campus open to Undergraduates, Internships, Off-campus study, Summer session for credit, Sponsors its own study-abroad program.
+The following special programs are offered: 3-2 Degree Program, No degree programs are available as an online learning option, Double major option, Independent study, Learning disabilities services, Advanced Placement credit, Student-designed majors, Graduate courses offered on campus open to Undergraduates, Internships, Off-campus study, Summer session for credit, Sponsors its own study-abroad program.

 Academic Competitiveness